Retaining wall use

-While retaining walls are made out of many types of building materials, a landscape retaining wall utilizing a retaining wall block system is a popular choice, due to the easy installation features.
+While retaining walls are made out of many types of building materials, a block system is a popular choice due to the easy installation features.
 The blocks are made from cement and lightweight aggregate materials.

 There are various designed wall block systems.
 Shown is a traditional block.
 Contact your supplier to find out about availability and cost for your local area.

-The following points need to be considered when planning your retaining wall installation:
+Consider these points when planning your retaining wall installation:

-- Walls over 4 foot, should use geo-grid fabric
+- Walls over 4 feet should use geogrid fabric

 - Use filter fabric over wet or dry soil, then cover with gravel